Buying a Topographical Survey: Everything You Need to Know

 The majority of people are quite risk-averse.
 If we think there’s a chance that something might go wrong, we tend not to go ahead.
 Obviously, this attitude has its advantages, but insofar as your development is concerned, it could lead you to limit your aspirations when there really isn’t a need to do so.

-A topographical survey isn’t only there to warn you of danger; it will also show you what you can do.
-It’ll give you and your design team the assurances you need to allay your concerns through detailed information about your entire site.
+Land surveys aren’t only there to warn you of danger; they will also show you what you can do.
+They’ll give you and your planning team the assurances you need to allay your concerns through detailed information about your entire site.
 This will allow you to explore development opportunities you may have initially dismissed as unworkable.

 A topographical survey will be the sound foundation upon which the rest of your designs are built.
 You can get some small, domestic designs through planning without one, but if you want to make the most of your development and get planning consent without getting dragged through the mire of rejections and committees, it’s wise to consider a topographical survey.

 In the simplest possible terms, a topographical survey is a map.

 Your land surveyor will create this map of the land on and around your site and annotate it with significant features, contours, and so on.